Surrealism-All/SurrealismUI/README.md

 ## About Doc Icon

 - ⛔ ： do not use
+- 👍 ： Recommended use

+### Updates

+- V0.1.0
+  - Adopting Fluent2's component design style
+  - Multiple default methods are provided for consumers to call (see index.slint which on the outermost side)
+  - Decoupling functions and components
+  - Fix some style errors
+  - add `SURLink` and `SURAvatar`

 ## Themes

-Built in 6 theme colors in SurrealismUI
+Built in 7 theme colors in SurrealismUI

 - primary
 - success